Boundary Criticality at the Nishimori Multicritical Point

 where $\sigma_i = \pm 1$ denotes the spin at site $i$, $\left< ij \right>$ is the nearest-neighbor bond, and $J_{ij}$ is the bond coupling taken from $\pm J$ randomly with probability

 where $0\le p \le 1$ is the probability for antiferromagnetic couplings.
-In general, the probability $p$ and the coupling strength $J$ are two independent parameters.
-The Nishimori line is defined by the relation between them, $e^{-2J} = \frac{p}{1-p}$~\cite{nishimori1980exact,nishimori1981internal}.
-Along this line, there is a transition from ferromagnetic phase to paramagnetic phase at $p_c \approx 0.1092212(4)$~\cite{Wan2025NishimoriPoint}, which is called the Nishimori multicritical point.
+The Nishimori line is defined by the relation, $e^{-2J} = \frac{p}{1-p}$~\cite{nishimori1980exact,nishimori1981internal}.
+Along this line, there is a transition from ferromagnetic phase to paramagnetic phase at $p_c \approx 0.1092212(4)$~\cite{Wan2025NishimoriPoint}, corresponding to the Nishimori multicritical point.
 We adopt this highly precise value of $p_c$ for all numerical calculations in this work.